 - Draw one side of the tree.

-- Draw the other side.
+- Add the other side.

-- Draw more branches below.
+- Draw two larger branches below.

-- Trace with black marker and color.
+- Trace the drawing with a marker and color.